galst/ex3/README.md

 We can see from the table provided above that the modularity score = **0.59**

-### 2 - Girvan-Newman Clustering
+### 2 - Edge Betweeness Clustering
-The Girvan–Newman algorithm detects communities by progressively removing edges from the original network.
+The Edge Betweenness algorithm detects communities by progressively removing edges from the original network.
 The connected components of the remaining network are the communities.
 Instead of trying to construct a measure that tells us which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.

 ``` r
 #cluster edge betweenness